Fudan-iGEM/2025-wiki/pages/safety.md

 To replace the crRNA/taRNA system, we turned to CRISPRi, which enables precise control of gene expression using dCas9 and gRNA.
 Importantly, CRISPRi only activates in response to specific triggers—exactly matching the conditional control we aimed for.[^13]

-Our design links ribozymes to both ends of the gRNA (**Rz–gRNA–Rz**).
+The design links ribozymes to both ends of the gRNA (**Rz–gRNA–Rz**).
 These ribozymes self-cleave after transcription, trimming the gRNA into a clean, functional form.
 Any disruption to this process prevents proper maturation, effectively “switching off” the gRNA.

-Building on this framework, we substituted the 3′ HDV ribozyme with an Aptazyme—a hybrid RNA molecule that combines a ribozyme with a small-molecule-binding aptamer.
-Downstream, we retained the poly(A) tail and inserted an antisense RNA (asRNA) sequence.
+Building on this framework, the literature substituted the 3′ HDV ribozyme with an Aptazyme—a hybrid RNA molecule that combines a ribozyme with a small-molecule-binding aptamer.
+Downstream, the retained the poly(A) tail and inserted an antisense RNA (asRNA) sequence.

 - **Without small molecules:** The Aptazyme’s ribozyme remains active and cleaves as normal.
 This removes the poly(A) tail and asRNA, producing functional gRNA.
 The system stays in a **repressed state (GFP OFF)**.
 - **With small molecules  theophylline:** Binding of the ligand alters the Aptazyme’s structure, shutting down ribozyme activity.
 Without cleavage, both the poly(A) tail and asRNA remain.
 The poly(A) tail directs the transcript for degradation, while the asRNA pairs with the gRNA backbone, blocking dCas9 binding.
 Together, these mechanisms render the gRNA inactive, dCas9 is no longer guided to its target, repression is lifted, and the system flips to a **de-repressed state (GFP ON)**.